Nancy-geek/linkedin-js-series/README.md

 - JavaScript Execution Process
 - Basic knowledge of Scope

 Hoisting is a behavior in JavaScript where all declarations of a function, variable, or class go to the top of the scope they are defined in.
+Its a phenomena in js by which one can access variables and functions even before we have initialised it . can access without error.

 This whole process is done during the Memory Creation Phase.
 Let's see what actually happens with: